harshgadodia/harshgadodia/audra22/puzzlehunt.md

 This is a puzzle hunt, with 22 mini challenges.
 Each challenge requires you to figure out the answer to a question.

-You will use the answer to that challenge to view the next challenge.
+You will use the answer to that question to view the next challenge.

 The format will always be harshgadodia.com/audra22/[PUZZLE-NUMBER]-[ANSWER].